 Books and Documentaries

 Khushwant Singh’s work included both fiction and nonfiction.
 He mainly wrote in English language.
-Among his major books included Train To Pakistan (Published in 1953) which won him international acclaim and Groove Press Award in 1954.
+Among his major books included Train To Pakistan ( first Published in 1956) which won him international acclaim and Groove Press Award in 1954.
 The book depicts the partition of India and Pakistan in 1947.
 His second major work included Essays on India's Emergency by the name Why I Supported the Emergency (Published in 2004).
 His third major work was Delhi: A Novel.
 He also wrote I shall Not Hear the Nightingale (Published in 1959).
 The Portrait of a Lady: Collected Stories was in the form of short story collection.

 He also authored other books such as Maharaja Ranjit Singh and Fall of Sikh Kingdom.